 It’s a win for the little guy

 Some people are claiming that this is a huge coup for the little guy.
-The small insulin pump company Insulet is the preferred insulin pump for the province.
+The small insulin pump company Insulet is the preferred insulin pump for the province of BC.
 That is rather significant I will agree.

 It’s a start

 One thing that I always tell people who ask me for tips on advocacy is to think of their “ask” as a cookie.
 Every piece of the cookie that you get is a step forward.
 Often you don’t get the entire “ask” (cookie) at one go so you keep asking.
 You keep enjoying each bite, knowing that you are working towards having that entire cookie.